AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

-For example, if a subprogram declaration has a SPARK_Mode of On while its body has a SPARK_Mode of Off, then an error would be generated if the subprogram  took a parameter of an access type but not if the subprogram declared a local variable of an access type (recall that access types are not in |SPARK|).
+For example, if a subprogram declaration has a SPARK_Mode of On while its body has a SPARK_Mode of Off, then an error would be generated if the subprogram  took a parameter of a general access type but not if the subprogram declared a local variable of a general access type (recall that general access types are not in |SPARK|).

 A package is defined to have 4 sections: its visible part, its private part, its body declarations, and its body statements.
 A protected or task unit has